 5) Forest products contribute to reducing and replacing polluting and carbon intensive materials.
 Certified wood-based fibers (such as Lyocell) used in textile production are very resource efficient.
 In comparison, cotton requires on average 130 times more water and polyester emits on average 170 times more greenhouse gasses.

 6) Using wood for construction saves about 40 percent of carbon emissions in comparison to concrete, and about 30 percent in comparison to steel.
-Overall, global carbon dioxide emissions could be reduced by up to 31 percent if builders used wood instead of steel and concrete.
+Overall, global carbon dioxide emissions in the construction sector could be reduced by up to 31 percent if builders used wood instead of steel and concrete.

 7) More than 25 percent of the medicines we use originate in rainforest plants.
 Yet only 1 percent of rainforest plants have been studied for medicinal properties.